If you have an autoimmune condition such as psoriatic arthritis, your doctor might suggest Cosentyx (secukinumab) as a treatment option.

 - prefilled syringe

 The caps for the Sensoready pen and the prefilled syringe contain natural rubber.
 If you have a latex allergy, be sure to tell your doctor.
-A healthcare professional may need to give you Cosentyx.
-Depending on how severe your allergy is, your doctor may recommend another treatment.
+They can determine whether a different form or another treatment option would be safer for you.

 What strengths does Cosentyx come in?